FINRA Suspends Broker For Accepting $105K in Gifts

 Mark Schklar will pay a $10K fine and serve an eight-month suspension from the securities industry for selling private securities to a BB & T (BBT) customer without getting authorization from his then-firm.
 Brokers are prohibited from recommending or selling securities that their firms have not reviewed and approved for sale to their clients.
 Doing so without the firm’s permission, as Schklar is accused of, is referred to as “selling away.”
 In Schklar’s case, he was accused of recommending and helping to execute the sale of 8 million shares to four investors in a company that made equipment for growing marijuana.

-Schklar did not admit to or deny FINRA’s findings when settling.
+Schklar did not admit to or deny FINRA’s findings of unauthorized private securities sales when settling.

 Louisiana Investment Adviser Pleads Guilty to Fraud Charges